mvysny/solar-controller-client/README.md

 > WARNING: CSV file will get big over time: 0,5mb logged per day, 180mb file over a year.
 > Grafana WILL spend lots of CPU to parse the CSV file.
 Only use CSV for initial testing;
 > don't use for regular use.
+Use sqlite instead.

 ## Sqlite